 Immediately the atmosphere in the car changed.
 With one flip of the ‘off’ button, I was available to the little girls sitting in the backseat of the car.
 The fact that they noticed and responded to my newfound availability was evident.
 It became clear that my children had missed their mother chatting with them, pointing to things as we drove, and asking them questions about their day.
 With the phone turned off and out of reach, I was back in the driver’s seat of life … literally and figuratively.

-It’s been exactly three years since I made changes in the way I drive.
-Although I am definitely not perfect, my children know I make a conscious daily effort to avoid phone use while driving.
+It’s been several years since I made changes in the way I drive.
+Although I am far from perfect, my children know I make a conscious daily effort to avoid phone use while driving.
 I find it ironic that I always kept my phone turned on and nearby because I thought I would miss something “important.”
 I was actually missing what was most important by being tied to my phone while driving.
 Drive time has become a safe haven from outside distractions—a place where my children open up and talk to me.
 That is what is most important now.

 Don’t look away,